 0,62 | 0,24 | 0,09 | 0,32 |

-On the basis of the means of the individual brainwave bands from the previous table
+Based on the means of the individual brainwave bands from the previous table of

-of medians and the average of these means we can calculate the comparison
+medians and the average of these means, we can calculate the comparison coefficients

 Cα | Cθ | Cγ |